 A daytime flight can suit us better if we rarely sleep on planes.
 We can stay awake, then aim for sleep at a normal local bedtime after landing.
 The risk here is arriving at night feeling wired, then sleeping poorly.

 There’s no perfect choice.
 The goal is to arrive with the best chance of following local time straight away.
+When we’re comparing fares and schedules, we look at:

 What we can do on the plane